 What is Sam Altman's Net Worth?

-Sam Altman is an entrepreneur, programmer, investor and blogger who has a net worth of $200 million.
-He is best known as the CEO of the artificial intelligence research laboratory OpenAI, and the former president of the technology startup accelerator Y Combinator.
+Sam Altman is an entrepreneur, programmer, investor and blogger who has a net worth of $2 billion.
+Sam Altman is best known as the CEO of the artificial intelligence research laboratory OpenAI, and the former president of the technology startup accelerator Y Combinator.
 Altman is also known as a major angel investor, having invested in such companies as Asana, Zenefits, Instacart, Soylent, and Airbnb.
+Sam Altman first achieved billionaire status in January 2023 after OpenAI completed a fund raising round with Microsoft that valued the AI company behind ChatGPT at $29 billion.

 Early Life and Education